SciCompMod/memilio-simulations/README.md

   execute_process(COMMAND cmake "--build" "." "-j${NUM_JOBS_BUILD}" WORKING_DIRECTORY "${CMAKE_SOURCE_DIR}/<FolderName>/build")
 endif()
 ```

-Please also add the option to the current `README.md`.
-- Clearly state all requirements in your `README.md` (e.g. hdf5) as we cannot access the MEmilio variables MEMILIO_HAS... to control the requirements in CMake.
+- Clearly state all requirements in your local `README.md` (e.g. hdf5) as we cannot access the MEmilio variables MEMILIO_HAS... to control the requirements in CMake.